 Step Two: Construct Your Fire

-Start by laying down your tinder, then layer your kindling.
+Start by carefully laying down your tinder, then layer your kindling.
 Don’t place everything down at once; you’ll need some for later.
 Arrange the kindling in a rough teepee formation over the paper or small twigs.

 It’s important to ensure there is sufficient space between the small kindling at this stage.
 We want the first stages of the fire to create enough heat to fully ignite the kindling and this requires a good flow of oxygen.
 Having good flow of fresh oxygen is the ‘lifeblood’ of your new fire.
 Be sure to pay attention to this!

 Step Three: C’mon baby, light your fire

 At this stage, if you start to see small coals develop on the thinnest parts of your kindling and can start to hear the ‘crackling’ sound of the wood starting to ignite then you are in good shape.
 Don’t touch the fire too much at this point, it just needs time to develop some momentum and heat.
 Again, don’t neglect the amount of fresh airflow your fire will need at this stage!